 A nurse practitioner, Amber began her career at Crossroad in 2003 as a bilingual receptionist.
 At Crossroad, Amber was inspired by witnessing firsthand what a nurse practitioner was capable of doing.
 Amber completed a one-year accelerated program at the University of Cincinnati, obtaining a BSN in nursing while continuing to work part time at Crossroad.
 She went on to earn a master's in nursing, and received her nurse practitioner certificate in October 2008.
 This position combines everything she likes about medicine, including the opportunity to see and treat patients on her own.

 Amber has learned that Crossroad's faith-based mission plays a major role in creating a nurturing environment for patients and staff.
 She appreciates the deep connection among staff and their desire to do the right thing.
 On top of her busy schedule at Crossroad, Amber and her husband have four young children.

 Amy Van Milligan, MD

 Dr. Amy Van Milligan joined the Crossroad medical team in October 2010.
 A native of Virginia Beach, Amy obtained her medical degree at the Medical College of Virginia in Richmond.
 She then completed a residency in internal medicine and pediatrics at the University of Virginia University Hospital, and Cincinnati Children's Hospital Medical Center.

-In her free time, Amy is helping to start a low-cost medical clinic in North College Hill.
+In her free time, Dr. Van Milligan is helping to start a low-cost medical clinic in North College Hill.
 She has also traveled to Kenya to provide care to children at the Missions of Hope International School in Kosovo, a crowded and impoverished suburb of Nairobi.
-Amy and her husband enjoy traveling, camping and seeking out unusual ice cream stands.
+Dr. Van Milligan and her husband enjoy traveling, camping and seeking out unusual ice cream stands.